How do I improve my relationship?

 Substance use affects all kinds of relationships

 Drug and alcohol use impacts people in all kinds of relationships.
 Whether you are dating, married, partnered or separated, I will support you in your relationship goals.
-Non-traditional and LGBTQIA+ couples are welcomed here.
+Non-traditional and LGBTQ+ couples are welcomed here.

 My partner doesn't understand why I can't just quit

 Some people attending individual therapy find it helpful to occasionally involve their partner in sessions.
 This allows an opportunity for your partner to support your treatment and learn more about drug and alcohol misuse and/or gambling.
 Collaboratively, we can work on ways for you to get the support you need, while defining recovery for yourself.